 My research is focused on service operation and interpretable decision making in innovative business models.
 I am primarily interested in utilizing data science to derive decision support tools for complex service systems.
-My current work study congestion and waiting time prediction problems, and data-driven process improvement.

 Operations Management, MBA (Rating: 4.5/5)